Get Health Waiver Help Here.

 Meaning Of “Significant Cost”

-A MOC may request that an applicant sign an undertaking in order to meet the health requirement.
+A MOC may request that an applicant sign an undertaking to meet the health requirement.
 For example, you may need to undertake to rock up for medicals at regular intervals.

 Visas For Which A Health Waiver Must Be Considered

-For a list of visas for which a health waiver must be considered, refer to the Border website Visas that have a health waiver provision page.
+For a list of visas for which a health waiver must be considered, refer to the Department of Home Affairs website for visas that have a health waiver provision page.

 A health waiver can be exercised in accordance with PIC 4007(2) if the visa applicant (or non-migrating family member) has failed to meet the health requirement.
 This is because, in accordance with PIC 4007(1)(c), a MOC has assessed them as having a disease or condition that is (a) likely to result in significant health care and community service costs; or (b) prejudice the access of Australian citizens or permanent residents to such services;